devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/step1.md

-In termninal the first one we give
+In termninal the first one we give to execute